Originally published March 5, 2017; reprinted today, in honor of Dame Agatha’s birthday, September 15, 1890.

 And that got me thinking about Agatha Christie and her continued influence on mystery writers and readers.

 Agatha Christie was born in 1890 and died in 1976.
 She wrote 75 novels, not all of them mysteries, 100 short stories, more than a dozen plays – some based on her novels, and two autobiographies.
 She was also a prolific diarist.
 I’m pleased to have won two Agatha Awards, named for the great lady herself, for nonfiction and best first novel.
-The year I was nominated for Best Nonfiction, one of the other nominees was John Curran, a Brit who’s written two books looking at her secret notebooks, where she sketched out her plots and character ideas, and occasionally wrote the first drafts of her short stories.
+[And later a third, for 2018 Best Short Story.]
+The year I was nominated for Best Nonfiction, one of the other nominees was John Curran, an Irish scholar who’s written two books looking at her secret notebooks, where she sketched out her plots and character ideas, and occasionally wrote the first drafts of her short stories.
 Her books are still bestsellers, and her plays still draw crowds.

 Because she was first and foremost a tremendous storyteller.
 John Curran attributes that in part to her unconventional education.
 She also had a tremendous curiosity about the world.
 She traveled widely with her mother, with her first husband, an army officer, and with her second, an archaeologist.
 Those trips inspired several novels, including Murder on the Orient Express.
 Her trip to Egypt was no doubt the spark for her 1934 short story called “Death on the Nile,” featuring Parker Pyne, one of her lesser-known detectives.
 She then expanded it into the 1937 novel, featuring Hercule Poirot, and later adapted it for the stage as Murder on the Nile, making significant changes along the way.